arthurjguerra/aws-certifications/solutions-architect-associate.md

     - To do this, create an egress-only Internet gateway in your VPC, and then add a route to your route table that points all IPv6 traffic (::/0) or a specific range of IPv6 address to the egress-only Internet gateway.
 IPv6 traffic in the subnet that's associated with the route table is routed to the egress-only Internet gateway
     - An egress-only Internet gateway is stateful: it forwards traffic from the instances in the subnet to the Internet or other AWS services, and then sends the response back to the instances.
 - You can only have 1 internet gateway per VPC
-    - However an IG is a fully-redundant component of your VPC provides Internet services to all of your public subnets, in all Availability Zones
+    - However, an IG is a fully-redundant component of your VPC provides Internet services to all of your public subnets, in all Availability Zones

 ### NAT Instances x NAT Gateways
-- NAT allow instances in privte subnets to talk to the Internet without being public
+- NAT allow instances in private subnets to talk to the Internet without being public
 - NAT Instances
     - When creating a NAT instance, you must disable source/destination check on the instance
     - NAT instances must be in the public subnet